Ian-Kubo/Ian-Kubo.github.io/projects/webscraper.md

         yield item
 ```

-You can read more at [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can read more at [Scrapy Recent Documentation](https://docs.scrapy.org/en/latest/).